The Great Skill Shift: Why Adaptability is the New MBA

 **Case Study 2: Healthcare Services Provider**

-This organization leveraged career Development principles to address persistent challenges in talent management and service delivery.
+This organization leveraged skills Development principles to address persistent challenges in talent management and service delivery.
 Their approach included:

 - Systems analysis identifying structural barriers to optimal performance